biharygergo/card-estimator/src/cli/data/20240323_installing-planning-poker-microsoft-teams-guide.md

 - Use Planning Poker as a tool for team building and fostering a sense of ownership and accountability among team members.

 By integrating Planning Poker into your Microsoft Teams environment and following these tips, you can streamline your planning processes and foster greater collaboration within your team.

+### Best Practices
+Implementing the following best practices can enhance the effectiveness of remote Planning Poker sessions:

+1. **Set Clear Objectives**: Ensure that all participants understand the goals of the session.
+Share the agenda and expected outcomes beforehand.
+Check out our guide on [how to improve sprint planning with Planning Poker](/knowledge-base/how-to-use-planning-poker-to-improve-sprint-planning) for more tips.

+Need help running a Scrum planning session?
+We've got you covered with our [guide of the top tools for SCRUM Masters](/knowledge-base/essential-scrum-master-tools) and our [comparison of different estimation techniques](/knowledge-base/comparing-agile-estimation-techniques).